24 Aug Land Banking for Beginners

 - Local amenity/community hubs: What is available to the community?
 This could be things like public swimming pools, local libraries, and shopping centres.
 All the things that make a community liveable.

 - The size, shape and orientation of the block

 - Are there existing dwellings?
 Will they require initial work to make them usable?
 Will they require ongoing management?
 Do you really want to have tenants?

 How to Engage in Land Banking Strategies

-IBN Direct sources land development and commercial property loans specific for land banking strategies and can help you obtain the funding that you need in no time.
+IBN Direct sources land development and commercial property funding specific for land banking strategies and can help you obtain the funding that you need in no time.

 Disclaimer: The content of this article is general in nature and is presented for informative purposes.
 It is not intended to constitute financial advice, whether general or personal nor is it intended to imply any recommendation or opinion about a financial product.
 It does not take into consideration your personal situation and may not be relevant to circumstances.
 Before taking any action, consider your own particular circumstances and seek professional advice.
 This content is protected by copyright laws and various other intellectual property laws.
 It is not to be modified, reproduced or republished without prior written consent.